OctopusDeploy/docs/docs/approvals/service-now/index.md

 Before you can use the Octopus Deploy/ServiceNow integration, you'll need to:

 1. Configure ServiceNow OAuth credentials (for use by Octopus).
-1. Request and install an enterprise license which required to enable the ServiceNow feature.
+1. Request and install an enterprise license which is required to enable the ServiceNow feature.
 1. Configure a connection from Octopus to ServiceNow.
 1. Configure which deployments require an approved CR.